okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/social-login/main/index.md

 ### Add the Identity Provider to the embedded Okta Sign-In Widget

-> **Note:** This section is only for Okta Classic Engine. <br>
+> **Note:** This section only applies to Okta Classic Engine. <br>
-> If you are using Okta Identity Engine, the Sign in with IdP option is available on the widget after you've [created the Identity Provider in your Okta org](#create-the-identity-provider-in-okta) and configured the [routing rule](https://help.okta.com/okta_help.htm?id=ext-cfg-routing-rules).
+> If you're using Okta Identity Engine, the **Sign in with IdP** option is available on the widget after you've [created the Identity Provider in your Okta org](#create-the-identity-provider-in-okta) and configured the [routing rule](https://help.okta.com/okta_help.htm?id=ext-cfg-routing-rules).
 No additional code is required.
-See [Identify your Okta solution](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-version) to determine your Okta version and see [Upgrade your widget](/docs/guides/oie-upgrade-sign-in-widget/main/#idp-discovery) for upgrade considerations to Identity Engine.
+See [Identify your Okta solution](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-version) to determine your Okta version and [Upgrade your widget](/docs/guides/oie-upgrade-sign-in-widget/main/#idp-discovery) for upgrade considerations to Identity Engine.

 The [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget) is an embeddable JavaScript widget that reproduces the look and behavior of the standard Okta sign-in page.
 You can add a **Sign in with <StackSnippet snippet="idp" inline />** button to the widget by adding the following code to your Okta Sign-In Widget configuration.